hueytvoanh/WebServer/README.md

 Read data from table:
     sqlite> select * from ats;
 Delete table from database:
+    DROP TABLE IF EXISTS ats;
 #NODE_RED
 Insert sqlite node to NODE RED
-Add database to the node: iot.db
+Add database to the node: iot.db.
+After deploy below the node should has green led indicator.
-    DROP TABLE IF EXISTS ats;